Our events and external engagement

 Presenters: Prof. Dong Woo Yoo, University of Ulsan

-Date: January 29 2025
+Date: 29 January 2025

 Location: The University of Auckland

-In this Korean Studies Colloquium at the University of Auckland, Professor Dong Woo Yoo analyses how South Korea’s democratic development has been shaped by its decentralised electoral system.
+In this Korean Studies Colloquium at the University of Auckland, Professor Dong Woo Yoo analyses how South Korea’s democratic development has been shaped by its decentralized electoral system.
 Focusing on the structure and function of National Assembly elections, the talk highlights how institutional constraints helped curb authoritarian tendencies and contributed to sustained democratic governance.

 Immigrant Identity Through Stories and Imagery in Australian and NZ Children’s Books